Menu

 Log in

-JAST's Online Book Club led by Yurina Yoshikawa
+JAST's Online Book Club hosted by Yurina Yoshikawa

 Reading Between the Lines features books by Japanese authors that have recently been translated to English.
 Yurina Yoshikawa, writer and reviewer, hosts the close-reading of excerpts followed by an interactive discussion.
 See the details below for our upcoming events and previous selections, along with links to the conversations.